jmichaux/gym-baxter/README.md

 # Robotics Control Environments
-`gym-robotics` provides an interface for performing reinforcement learning and control experiments on robots in simulation and on real hardware. `gym-robotics` uses PyBullet as the backend for simulation experiments and ROS as the backend for hardware experiments. `gym-robotics` also makes use of the [OpenAI Gym](https://gym.openai.com/) paradigm that is common for reinforcement learning environments.
+`gym-baxter` provides an interface for performing reinforcement learning and control experiments on robots in simulation and on real hardware. `gym-baxter` uses PyBullet as the backend for simulation experiments and ROS as the backend for hardware experiments. `gym-baxter` also makes use of the [OpenAI Gym](https://gym.openai.com/) paradigm that is common for reinforcement learning environments.

 ## Dependencies
 Python 2.7 \